cosmos/cosmos/WHITEPAPER.md

 #### Ethereum Scalability Efforts

-Ethereum is currently researching a number of different strategies to shard the state of the Ethereum blockchain to address scalability needs.
+Ethereum is currently researching a number of different strategies to zone the state of the Ethereum blockchain to address scalability needs.
 These efforts have the goal of maintaining the abstraction layer offered by the current Ethereum Virtual Machine across the shared state space.
 Research efforts are